3 Simple Betfair Trading Strategies for Horse Racing (Win More)

 • Lower Quality Racing

-Whilst races with smaller fields will have a higher concentration of money on one single horse in comparison to larger fields where money is spread out across 10+ horses.
-This means that if one horse out of three is for example is heavily fancied.
+Races with smaller fields will have a higher concentration of money on one single horse in comparison to larger fields where money is spread out across 10+ horses.
+This means that if one horse out of three is for example heavily fancied.
 You could see a graph that looks something like this.

 Popular Post: £40.26 In Ten Minutes Swing Trading

-Found this post of use?
+Is this post useful?
 Got a question?
-Please share and comment below!
+Leave a comment below!

 1. Nice post.
 It seems that are a lot of similarities to tennis trading.
 Since I started to scalp I am on the winning path.
 Obviously we also have swings at tennis and back to lay (or the opposite) is also a way to make profit.
 It seems that the biggest advantage of the horses are the high amount of races, you can trade.
 At tennis I don’t see more than 4-5 opportunities a day.
 You have to wait for the right moment, some games are not tradeable (for example most first round matches, where a big favourite like Federer or Djokovic is involved).